Brown, clear, tinted, poly coating, clear coat– there are so many incredible wood stain options, how are you supposed to know where to start?

 3. Saman – One Step Wood Stain and Varnish

-The Saman product lines are full of water-based stains that provide equally as impressive results as oil stains without the use of oil.
+The Saman product lines are full of water-based stains that provide results that are equally impressive as oil stains without the use of oil.
 Because these products are water-based, they’re essentially odorless and dry quickly.

 Water-based stains are much more difficult to apply, but they’re easy to clean and much better for the environment.
 Most Saman products can be applied with just one coat.